30+ Best Teacher Interview Questions & Answers

 Common Teacher Interview Questions & Answers

-Below is a list of each interview question and a sample answer to a question you might receive when in a teacher interview or job interview for a teaching position.
-These are common interview questions asked when interviewing for teaching positions.
+Below is a list of common interview questions for teachers.
+And sample answers.
+You might receive these when in a teacher job interview.
+These are common interview questions asked by faculty or administrators when interviewing for teaching positions.
 Take the time to read the answers.

 What is your teaching style or teaching philosophy?

-Every student learns in their own way.
+Sample answer: Every student learns in their own way.
 Whether it’s hands-on learning, learning through reading, visual learning, or other.
-The key is to learn how students prefer to be educated and make sure each student in the classroom has exposure to that style of teaching.
+The key is to learn how students prefer to be educated and ensure each student in the classroom has exposure to that teaching style.
 The teaching method should transform and mold according to the student body.

 What’s your method for classroom management?

-General accountability to students can be very helpful.
-For example, setting deadlines, expectations of what success looks like as a classroom, and setting examples for unacceptable behavior during the classroom experience.
-My method for classroom management is to ensure that students are familiar with these principals.
+Sample answer: General accountability for students can be constructive.
+For example, setting deadlines, expectations of what success looks like in a classroom, and setting examples for unacceptable behavior during the classroom experience.
+My method for classroom management is to ensure that students are familiar with these principles.

 How do you prepare students for standardized testing?

-Not all students will appreciate testing.
+Sample answer: Not all students will appreciate testing.
 It’s important to provide students with multiple methods for improving their testing abilities.
-Whether it’s educating them on ways to memorize information or to reduce stress during testing, educating students on these methods can be very helpful to prepare all students for a standardized test.
+And whether it’s educating them on ways to memorize information.
+Or reduce stress during testing.
+Or educating students on these methods can help prepare them for a standardized test.

 What should all teachers excel at?

-All teachers should have empathy and passion for education.
+Sample answer: All teachers should have empathy and passion for education.
 This should come out in the form of unique and professional communication skills to the student body.
-This should be a reflection of the respect that the educator and teacher position has for the students and their education.
+This should reflect the respect that the educator and teacher position has for the students and their education.

 How do you deal with a difficult young person?